Free Trial

 Even when the overall thickness appears normal, localised defects should raise suspicion.
 Sectoral thinning of ≥5–7 μm is considered statistically significant.
 Age-related RNFL decline (~0.2–0.5 μm/year) must also be considered.

-Glaucoma detection method 3: optic nerve head parameters and the DDLS scale
+Glaucoma detection parameter 3: optic nerve head parameters and the DDLS scale

 Evaluating the optic nerve head (ONH) is essential.
 OCT enables automated assessment of optic disc area, cup-to-disc ratio (C/D), cup volume, rim area, and the lamina cribrosa.